 That means if you want to play poker for a living you’re probably going to want to do it in a state with a lot of casinos or legal cardrooms.
 Playing in underground games every day may sound like a thrilling lifestyle.
 However, it’s a tough one to maintain when your bankroll is constantly under threat from local law enforcement and opportunistic thieves.

 Essentially, what we’re saying is the best states to try to make a living playing poker are the ones with the most action.
-Legal, regulated and above board action.
+Legal, regulated and above board action – both in live poker rooms and, in some, a growing number of real-money online poker rooms.

 Want to know where they are?
 Check out US Poker’s list of the five best states to make a living playing poker below: